 I was always an avid reader of both fiction and non-fiction, but also an avid notetaker because that is how I both remember and implement (or try to) what I read.

-With Kindle came Kindle Notes and Highlights which is one of the reasons I mostly read electronically now (although I still buy books in heaps, but more about that some other time)
+With Kindle came Kindle Notes and Highlights which is one of the reasons I mostly read electronically now.

 What Readwise can do for you?

-Readwise will connect to your Kindle highlights and import them into your Notion!
+Readwise will connect to your Kindle highlights and import them into your app of choice. (in my case that is Notion and Evernote, yes I do both)

 It will also do other things like import your Pocket or your Medium highlights (and a few other apps as well) and it is still evolving so it may actually soon target your favorite platform.